 - In summary: don’t disregard your company churn rate

-What churn rate in a startup MVP means
+What churn rate means in the Developed Custom MVP App Startup

 It is typically expressed as a percentage.